Sam Born

-Sam Born (September 10, 1891 – March 23, 1959) was an American businessman, candy maker and inventor.
+Sam Born (September 10, 1891 – March 23, 1959) was an American businessman and candy maker.

 Biography

 Samuel Bernstein was born into a Jewish family in Vinnitsia, Russian Empire (now Vinnytsia in Ukraine).
-He had been a rabbinical student from Berdichev, Ukraine, before his family fled to Paris, where he learned the art of chocolate-making.
+He had been a rabbinical student from Berdichev, Ukraine, before his family fled to Paris, France, where he learned the art of chocolate-making.

 Under his original name Samuel Bernstein, he immigrated to the United States in December 1909.
 He sailed on the S/S Merion from Liverpool to Philadelphia; on the ship's passenger list, his occupation was listed as "candy maker".

-In 1916, Sam Born was awarded the "key to the city" of San Francisco for inventing a machine that mechanically inserted sticks into lollipops.
+In 1916 Sam Born was awarded the "key to the city" of San Francisco for inventing a machine that mechanically inserted sticks into lollipops.

+Just Born

-In 1923, he founded Just Born company in Brooklyn, New York; a candy manufacturer that still manufactures Peeps, Mike and Ike, and Hot Tamales.
+In 1923 he founded the Just Born company in Brooklyn, New York, a candy manufacturer that still manufactures Peeps, Mike and Ike, and Hot Tamales.
 After opening a factory and store in Brooklyn, Sam brought his brothers-in-law, Irv and Jack Shaffer, into the business.
-He relocated the firm to Bethlehem, Pennsylvania in 1932.
+He relocated the firm to Bethlehem, Pennsylvania, in 1932.

+Death and legacy

-In March 1959, Born died on board the Cunard liner, Britannic, while it was at sea, having departed from Lisbon en route to Southampton.
-He and his wife were on the last lap of a 14,000 mile world cruise, according to his obituary which appeared in The Morning Call, on March 24, 1959.
+In March 1959 Born died on board the Cunard liner Britannic while it was at sea, having departed from Lisbon en route to Southampton.
+He and his wife, Ann Shaffer, were on the last lap of a 14,000 mile world cruise, according to his obituary which appeared in The Morning Call, on March 24, 1959.

+His son, Bob Born, became president of the company in 1959.

-A nephew, David Shaffer, is currently board chair and co-CEO of Just Born.
+As of February 2023, David Shaffer, a nephew of Born's, is the board chair and co-CEO of Just Born.